 by Jessica Porter, Office of Educational Technology (eTech)

 This post aims to help you create more functional, engaging Blackboard shells.
-For basic setup tips, including how to create a course shell, see the Faculty Resource Center’s Blackboard tutorials.
+For basic setup tips, including how to create a course shell, see the Center for Instructional Technology’s Blackboard tutorials.

 Customize your course homepage